lexnederbragt/doconce_demo/README.md

 # Slides

-Demonstrates slides with python code, a figure and some math converted to different formats, including a `reveal.js` slide set.
+Demonstrates slides with python code, a table and a figure and some math converted to different formats, including a `reveal.js` slide set.

 |Subject|doconce|commands|slides|html|pdf|ipynb|markdown|
 |-------|-------|--------|------|----|---|-----|--------|